mmlj4/-SHA_HTTP_Auth/README.md

 mod_perl HTTP Authentication module using salted SHA2

-This module is mostly cobbled together from example code and adapted to provide salted SHA (or any arbitrary hash and salt scheme the programmer wishes) for HTTP AUthentication.
+This module is mostly cobbled together from example code and adapted to provide salted SHA (or any arbitrary hash and salt scheme the programmer wishes) for HTTP Authentication.
 I could not find anything on the web that allowed the use of salted hashes, so I wrote something that did what I wanted.